valdelaseras/c-form/README.md

 # Introduction

-A headless, native web component form module.
+A native web component form module.
 The components are made to be as flexible, un-opinionated, and as close to the native implementation of form fields as possible, while adding a bunch of convenient functionality to make form implementation easier.